Family Project Peru 2026

 Day Camp For Our Volunteers Ages 12 and Younger

 Maranatha’s Family Projects are designed to be family-friendly and accommodate volunteers of any age.
 One unique feature of a Family Project is a “Day Camp” for children ages 12 and under.
 Children under five must have a parent with them at all times.
-Parents with kids ages 5-12 have three options and can vary their decision day by day.
+Parents with kids ages 5-12 have three options and can change their minds day to day.

 1. Have your child join the Day Camp and stay to help with the activities of the day.